 Exposure to UV rays can lead to skin erythema (sunburn), which is a skin injury or skin infection caused by damaged sunburned cells and can eventually lead to melanoma.
 Antioxidants in the diet or on the skin have been demonstrated in some studies to actually reduce the number of burned cells caused by direct exposure to high sunlight.
 Antioxidants have also been shown in these studies to remove free radicals from direct UV ray exposure before the ultraviolet radiation can cause extensive damage to the cells of the skin.

-In particular in a 2001 study performed in Arizona, volunteers with fairer skin were given a mixture of strong antioxidants to study the possible neutralization of UV rays with a diet rich in antioxidant properties.
-The study showed that with a diet high in antioxidants such as the UV radiation induced NK-kappa B dependent gene was inhibited by the antioxidant intake and led to some protection of the skin from UV rays.
+In a study performed in Arizona, volunteers with fairer skin were given a mixture of strong antioxidants to study the possible neutralization of UV rays with a diet rich in antioxidant properties.
+The study showed that a diet high in antioxidants such as the UV radiation-induced NK-kappa B dependent gene was inhibited by the antioxidant intake and led to some protection of the skin from UV rays.